Top Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Reasons for leaving the applicant's previous job
+• - Reasons for the improvement

 What the interviewer is looking for: